edscottite/The-Azure-Program/update.md

 > Still iffy on the UI and name.
 Name has went from Remenue -> Scift -> Azure.

 > Most functions/commands are completed.
 Files having been made exeuctable on both MacOS and Windows has yet to be done.

+09/06/2023

+> Encountered various issues relating to the JAVA pathway on my Mac, pending resolve.